ACCORDING TO THE

 Anyone can report a vaccine injury: health care providers, case workers, vaccine manufacturers, and vaccine recipients.
 And per the CDC, vaccine effects can be mild, such as discomfort at the injection site, to severe adverse reactions such as seizures, encephalitis, or even death in some cases.

-The vaccine manufacturer does not stand trial, nor do they attend or require representation at the hearing
+The vaccine manufacturer does not stand trial, nor do they require representation at the hearing

 Attorney's fees for victims are paid by the vaccine court, which is funded by a special tax on vaccines; the consumer funds the court, not the vaccine manufacturer(s)